JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 coefficients are arranged in ascending order with respect to the degree of the monomial, so that
-`coeffs[1]` is the constant term, `coeffs[2]` gives the first order term (`t^1`), etc. Yet, it is possible to have the natural ordering with respecto to the degree; see below.
+`coeffs[1]` is the constant term, `coeffs[2]` gives the first order term (`t^1`), etc. Yet, it is possible to have the natural ordering with respect to the degree; see below.
 This is a dense representation of the polynomial.
 The order of the polynomial can be omitted in the constructor, which is then fixed by the length of the